fmagrini/bayes-bay/docs/source/api/api_standard_discretization.rst

 Smaller values make colour transitions less pixelated, but the number of mesh patches grows approximately with the inverse square of the spacing.
 For example, halving ``surface_spacing_deg`` creates roughly four times as many surface patches.

-These BayesBay spacing arguments are unrelated to Cartopy's ``resolution`` argument, which selects the detail level of geographic datasets such as coastlines.
+In Cartopy, ``resolution`` instead selects the detail level of a geographic dataset, such as the Natural Earth coastlines used by the example.
+It does not control the Voronoi boundaries or the coloured surface mesh.